elidhu/sidetracked/articles/2024-04-12_sidetracked-our-first-route-and-test.md

 └── routes.rs
 ```

 This time I will step through wiring up the modules, in the future I will probably gloss over the `use` and `mod` statements and leave it as an exercise for the reader.
+It's mostly just IDE magic at this point anyway.

 So for our `routes.rs` file we will need to declare the module: